MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 ```

-2. Save your changes and run the program once for each of the image files in the **images** folder, changing the file name in the **Main** function and observing that in addition to the image caption and tags, a list of suggested categories is displayed along with any recognized landmarks or celebrities (in particular in the **building.jpg** and **person.jpg** images).
+2. Save your changes and run the program once for each of the image files in the **images** folder, observing that in addition to the image caption and tags, a list of suggested categories is displayed along with any recognized landmarks or celebrities (in particular in the **building.jpg** and **person.jpg** images).

 ## Get brands in an image